nodes-frontend/nFileUploader/readme.md

-# ⛔️ [DEPRECATED] Nodes Galactic simple file uploader
+# Nodes Galactic simple file uploader
+_Not maintained by Nodes anymore_

 This is a simple file uploader